Luke 10:1-9 Reflection: Jesus appoints seventy-two disciples

 9 cure the sick in it and say to them, ‘The Kingdom of God is at hand for you.’”

 1. Jesus sent his 72 disciples in pairs, not one by one because He knows the need for companionship.
-We cannot successfully work by ourselves alone.
+It is quite difficult to accomplish a task successfully by ourselves alone.
 We need the support of one another.
-We need someone to talk to, a shoulder to cry on as cliché says.
+We need someone to talk to, a shoulder to cry on.
 “Where two or three are gathered in my name, there I AM in their midst”, Jesus said (Matthew 18:20).

 2. Pray for more laborers.
 This is very important.
 The harvest is huge in the time of Jesus and much more in our time.
+Millions of people are still not evangelized.
 Let us pray for more enthusiastic and dedicated preachers and ministers because there is a lot of work to be done.

 3. Jesus is sending His disciples like lambs among wolves.
 Witnessing to the truth is always a dangerous endeavor.
 Many people including prophets and priests were killed by “wolves” who are afraid of the truth.
 That is why, only courageous men and women take up the call to mission.